Annual Membership Benefits Include:

 The membership year commences on 2 October (the birthday of King Richard III).

 - What if I join just before the end of the membership year?

 If you join the Society on or after 1 July but before 2 October, you will have free membership for the period up to 2 October that year and receive the June and September Bulletins.
-Your membership will automatically be renewed on 2 October of the following year.
+Your membership will automatically be renewed on 2 October of the year you join and your next subscription payment will fall due on 2 October the following year.

 - How can I renew my membership?

 Complete the renewal form which is in the centrefold section of the September Bulletin and send it to the membership department together with your cheque, postal order or debit/credit card details (Visa or MasterCard only).